danneu/bulletin/README.md

 - Add tests for authorization rules at the very least
 - Recaptcha community creation
 - Flood protection
+- Users should only be able to  edit their posts for a certain duration
+- Find java/clj markdown lib that's compatible enough with markdown.js that also escapes user html like markdown.js does.
+So far no good.

 And much much more...